We put Livery Companies and schools in touch so that they can work

 from Knole Academy in Kent played efficient hosts for the day at

 the Apothecaries Hall.

-Plans are now being made for a new Food Journey in conjunction
+Plans are now being made for a second Food Journey in conjunction

 with Tower Hamlets Education Business Partnership